linode/apl-core/README.md

 ## About Otomi

-Otomi is a Kubernetes Applications Configuration & Automation Platform.
+Otomi is a Kubernetes Application Configuration & Automation Platform.

 - Install all your favorite Kubernetes apps in one run
 - Unified user experience